 Crowns or caps

-Root canals are done if decay or injury has killed the nerve in the tooth.
+The NIH reports that root canals are done if decay or injury has killed the nerve in the tooth.
 The decayed area and the center of the tooth, including the pulp, are removed.
 The root is filled with a sealing material, the tooth is filled, and a crown is usually applied.

-Symptoms of tooth abscesses include:
+According to the NIH, symptoms of tooth abscesses include:

-- Severe toothache (the most common symptom)
+- Severe toothache (the most common symptom).

-- Bitter taste in the mouth
+- Bitter taste in the mouth.

-- Painful chewing
+- Painful chewing.

-- Sensitivity of the teeth to hot or cold
+- Sensitivity of the teeth to hot or cold.

-- Swelling of the gum over the infected tooth (it may look like a pimple)
+- Swelling of the gum over the infected tooth (it may look like a pimple).

-- Bad breath
+- Bad breath.

-- General discomfort
+- General discomfort.

-- Swollen neck glands
+- Swollen neck glands.

-- Swollen area of the upper or lower jaw (this is a very serious symptom)
+- Swollen area of the upper or lower jaw (this is a very serious symptom).